PimDoos/ha-sessy/README.md

 - The integration will discover the device type and add it to Home Assistant

 - Manually add  [Riemann sum helpers](https://github.com/PimDoos/ha-sessy/issues/8#issuecomment-1476742866) to start collecting Energy statistics

+- See [ha-sessy-examples](https://github.com/PimDoos/ha-sessy-examples/tree/main) for blueprints and configuration examples using this integration